andreiconstantinescu/why69/readme.md

 diana: =)))))
 diana: oh my god what is going on in here
 tvararu: of course, cuz I'm a god
-marius: <screenshot of source code displaying IMG tag>
+marius: <screenshot of source code containing IMG tag>
 marius: =)))))))))))))))
 tvararu: BRUV.css
 anatol: @tvararu... but what about SEO?